youmebangbang/TTS-dataset-tools/README.md

 # Automated-TTS-corpus-builder
 Automatically generates TTS dataset using audio and associated text.
 Make cuts under a custom length.
 Uses aeneas to force align text to audio.
+The extender increases tacotron2 corpus by splitting text at , . ? and ! , then producing associated audio splits with aeneas.
+Use the trimmer to remove any cuts under a certain length.

 # Setup
 Linux environment is recommended.
 If using windows aeneas will not be able to make longer cuts due to memory issues.